-It should be noted that toxicity is determined by the specific mix of hydrocarbon concentrations in the exposure medium and the toxicity of each component.
+When using thresholds, it should be noted that toxicity is determined by the specific mix of hydrocarbon concentrations in the exposure medium and the toxicity of each component.
 Use of a THC threshold does not address the complexities of the mixture of hydrocarbons of various toxicities.
 For these reasons, recent evaluations of the aquatic effects of oil have focused on the most toxic and bioavailable components (i.e., dissolved hydrocarbons) and have not used measured TPH or THC as a metric.
+The focus of a risk assessment should be on the dissolved hydrocarbon exposure, along with floating oil and shoreline oil, as opposed to entrained oil droplets.
 The review series (Loughery et al. 2023; Stubblefield et al. 2023; Alloy et al. 2023; Parkerton et al. 2023a,b; Dettman et al. 2023; Bejarano et al. 2023; Lee et al. 2023; French-McCay et al. 2023) provides guidance for aquatic toxicity studies and their application to risk assessments and modelling-based analyses.
-The focus of a risk assessment should be on the dissolved hydrocarbon exposure, along with floating oil and shoreline oil, as opposed to oil droplets.